KN1235/NurseGPT_Python_Script/README.md

 ## Notes
 - Raw data files are excluded from this repository to protect patient privacy
 - All scripts use placeholder file paths (update `INSERT_FILE_PATH` before running)
-- This work is part of a mixed-methods evaluation study (BSF CLIQ Team, 2025–2026)
+- This work is part of a mixed-methods evaluation study (Acute Care Alberta Evaluation Team, 2025–2026)

 ---